“The maddest musical mind in the country, a demented genius” Kerrang! Magazine (UK) “Mind bending ludicrous melody writer” NME (UK)

 2016’s Exit Brain Left saw Steven establish himself as a solo artist with no genre boundaries, followed by a string of EP’s all in whatever particular style he felt like creating at that moment in time.
 Without time to rest Steven has just (2018) completed tracking his second solo record in New York City and is mixing at home in the UK.

 His music has been playlisted on BBC Radio One, cited as influence on some huge records by other artists and been featured in many end of year best of lists.

 Signed to Warner Brothers records by the late great Craig Aaronson Steven has enjoyed creative ecstasy working on his records with acclaimed producers Jacknife Lee, Greg Wells, Mark Needham, Alan Moulder and Dan Weller.

-Steven has toured the world as part of LostAlone from small clubs to enormous arenas and his debut solo show in London was a sell out.
+Steven has toured the world as part of LostAlone from small clubs to enormous arenas as well as every UK, European festival under the sun!
+His debut solo show in London was an instant sell out.
 He continues to maintain a close relationship with the world wide fan base he has built up over the years on a mutual understanding of Steven’s creative vision and no holds barred approach to creativity.

 2. The Jump3.
 Steven Battelle

 4. A Christmas Cartel5.
 Last Night On Earth

 6. The Ocean Chorus7.
 Police And Thank You

 8. Nine Miles Of Light9.
 Silent Movie Scream